 We heard the concept of the risk-based approach (RBA) from the European Union in 2005 and from FATF in 2007.
 The risk-based approach, which was originally a recommendation for organizations, has been made compulsory by FATF since 2012.
 Institutions have to perform AML controls with a risk-based approach according to AML regulations.
 According to the risk-based approach, businesses have to control their customers according to their risk levels.
 Because applying the same AML controls to high-risk customers like PEPs and low-risk customers gives false results.
-Therefore, you should check your customers according to their risk levels in order not to waste time with false positives.
+Therefore, you should check your customers according to their risk levels to avoid wasting time with false positives.
 The risk-based approach strengthens your AML compliance.

 Periodic Customer Monitoring & Controls

 We all aim to eliminate risks and threats to our business.
-In order for the control mechanism we have created in this line to work in a functional way, we must make sure that the data we have is correct.
+In order for the control mechanism we have created in this line to work functionally, we must make sure that our data is correct.
 Customer information, which may change over time, may cause the customer risk level to change.
-In order for the risk-based approach not to lose its function, customer information should be updated at certain time intervals and its accuracy should be confirmed.
+In order for the risk-based approach not to lose its function, customer information should be updated at certain time intervals, and its accuracy should be confirmed.

 Sanctions and PEP control are factors that determine the customer's risk level.
 No organization wants to violate the sanction decision.
 If your existing customer is added to the sanction lists, you have to detect this and end your business relationship with your customer.
-Our suggestion is to make sanctions and PEP scans to your existing customers at 1 or 3-month intervals.
+Our suggestion is to make sanctions and PEP scans to your existing customers at one or 3-month intervals.
 So you can detect risks and protect yourself from factors that can harm your AML compatibility.